web_reg_find is a LoadRunner function which is used as a content check function in the test script.

 - Body: The scope of the search is only body, not headers

 d.
-SaveCount: The name of the variable which will store the number of matches that were found in the response (or web page).
+SaveCount: The name of the variable that will store the number of matches that were found in the response (or web page).
 This attribute is used for two purposes.
-First, to verify that string is found or not and secondly if found then how many times?
-You can use SaveCount parameter to pass/fail the transaction using if condition.
-See the below example from mercury site:
+First, to verify whether the string is found or not and secondly if found then how many times?
+You can use the SaveCount parameter to pass/fail the transaction using if condition.
+See the below example from the mercury site:

 e.
 Fail if: This is an optional attribute and the default value is “Notfound”.
 It has two options; NotFound and Found.
-You can choose either of the options as per your requirement.
+You can choose either of the options as per your requirements.

 - Notfound indicates that an error occurs when the text is not found.
 You use NotFound when searching for the text you expect to find if the Web request succeeds.
 Example: Title of the page, Your Order Number etc.

 - Found indicates that the check fails when the text is found.
 Example: Searching for the word ‘500/Internal Server Error’ or only ‘Error’ etc.